 Pay attention to brand identity

-This may sound similar to the design element of a landing page, but there are a couple of key differences here.
+This may sound similar to the design elements of a landing page, but there are a couple of key differences here.

 Firstly, brand identity encompasses all parts of your business.
 It’s not just about design, it’s about the analytics, the research, the sales, and of course the product itself.
 You must collaborate with your team – after all, we’ve all become far too used to online video chatting over the last year or so! – and make sure that every sector of your business is consistent.